metapieman/uk-house-prices/README.md

 ### Downloading the Land Registry data

-To download the Land Registry data for the first time, or to update to the latest data, simply do this:
+To download the Land Registry data for the first time, or to update to the latest data, run the following command from the top-level directory of the repository:

 <code>make TRY_ALL_UPDATES</code>

-The command will take a while.
+(Note: it will take a while to finish.)

 The Land Registry updates its data around the end of each month.
 If the data hasn't changed since the above command was last run, nothing will be downloaded.